Flashcards in Radioactivity Deck (101):

 Smell, taste, hearing, tough, infrared sensor, thermometer, Geiger counter

 What is background radiation?

-Radioactivity is a natural occurrence and we are exposed to nuclear radiation all the time
+Radioactivity is a natural occurrence that we are exposed to radiation in low levels all the time.

 How does the Geiger- muller tube work?

 The GM tube works by detecting when gas inside the chamber is ionised by radiation

 Every click/ beep is one incident of radiation

 By Henri Becquerel when he realised some substances turn photographic film dark.